HOME

-Gas Definition in Crypto
+Gas in Crypto

 Gas is the unit that measures how much computational work a blockchain action needs, most often discussed in the context of Ethereum.
 You pay a fee in ether to cover that work, and the network uses those fees to compensate validators who process and secure transactions.